-6.1.3 Vehicle Diagnostic Requests
+6.1.3 Diagnostic Requests

-Diagnostic requests can either be one-time or recurring (if the frequency option is specified).
-The command requires that the VI is configured to allow raw writes to the given CAN bus (with the raw_writable flag in the config file).
+The diagnostic request command requires that the VI is configured to allow raw writes to the given CAN bus (with the raw_writable flag in the config file).
 If the bus attribute is omitted, it will write the message to the first CAN bus found that permits writes.